9 The Scientific Method in AI Research

 This chapter argues that machine learning is best understood as an empirical science, and that the discipline of empirical science (controlled comparison, falsifiable claims, honest accounting of uncertainty) is the single most important intellectual asset a practitioner can cultivate.
 The argument matters because the field has repeatedly mistaken impressive engineering for scientific knowledge.
 Models that top leaderboards have turned out to exploit annotation artifacts (1).
 Reported gains have evaporated under reproduction (2).
 Comparisons that looked decisive have collapsed once baselines were tuned with equal care (3).
 These failures are not the result of fraud or incompetence.
 They are the predictable consequence of doing experimental science without the safeguards that experimental science has spent four centuries developing.

 We proceed from the philosophy of empirical claims to the concrete machinery of the field: baselines and ablations, the partitioning of data, reproducibility, benchmark design, statistical inference, and the catalogue of methodological errors that recur with depressing regularity.
+Throughout, the unifying idea is the one drawn in Figure 9.1: a claim earns belief only by surviving a sequence of deliberate opportunities to fail.

 9.2 2.
 Hypotheses and Falsifiability in Machine Learning